Stages of Wilms Tumor

 - Cystoscopy : A procedure to look inside the bladder and urethra to check for abnormal areas.
 A cystoscope is inserted through the urethra into the bladder.
 A cystoscope is a thin, tube-like instrument with a light and a lens for viewing.
 It may also have a tool to remove tissue samples, which are checked under a microscope for signs of cancer.

 The histology (how the cells look under a microscope) of the tumor affects the prognosis and the treatment of Wilms tumor.
 The histology may be favorable or anaplastic (unfavorable).
-Tumors with a favorable histology have a better prognosis and respond better to chemotherapy than those with anaplastic histology.
-Tumor cells that are anaplastic divide rapidly and do not look like the type of cells they came from.
+Tumors with a favorable histology have a better prognosis and respond better to chemotherapy than anaplastic tumors.
+Tumor cells that are anaplastic divide quickly and under a microscope do not look like the type of cells they came from.
 Anaplastic tumors are harder to treat with chemotherapy than other Wilms tumors at the same stage.

 - The outer layer of the kidney did not break open.